woobleio/wooble/doc/rest-api.md

-TODO : OAUTH authentication

-All resources are prefixed with `/api`
+# Contribute

+For any request please create an issue on this project.
+You can update the documentation if you see any mistake and submit a pull request.

+# Not yet implemented

+- OAUTH Authentication
+- API key management

+# Authentication mecanism

 The API uses JWT for authentication.
 It requires the `Authorization` with a valid JWT token.
+A token has a short lifetime, about 10 minutes.
+The server refreshes the token when it expired and returns the new token through `Authorization` header.

+# PATCH mecanism

+The API uses PATCH method to call specific command through the field `operation`.
+All predefined operations are displayed in the documentation and are self-documented.
+In case it is ambigous, it is defined when the URI is described.

 # API version 1